Interactive Digital Signage Software Explained

 Self-service kiosks are typically free-standing touchscreen displays that are mounted on some form of stand or base.
 Each touchscreen is running a digital signage software application that brings the interactive content onto the screen and allows the user to interact with it.
 Self-service or interactive kiosks are typically used in the following scenarios that any professional-grade digital signage software platform will allow for:

 - Enrollment in company promotions or mailing lists

 - Browsing the company website

 For example, your business decides to install a camera in their retail store in order to anonymously detect when a person is near a particular display.
-Modern camera-based marketing analytics software’s like Aquaji, will also tell you in real time what the age range and gender of that person is.
-This data is then instantly ingested by the digital signage platform, which immediately “triggers” content on the display that is most relevant to the profile of customer that is near that particular display.
+Modern camera-based marketing analytics software like Aquaji will also tell you in real-time what the age range and gender of that person is.
+This data is then instantly ingested by the digital signage platform, which immediately “triggers” content on the display that is most relevant to the profile of the customer that is near that particular display.
 This type of scenario is becoming increasingly desired by companies around the world.
 Here are some other examples of this form of interactive digital signage:

 - Display or hide certain promotions based on current weather conditions.

 - Trigger relevant content based on the demographics of nearby customers.